-If you’re about to finish your accounting studies or just launching your career as an accountant, you know that it’s a great time to be starting out in the profession.
-The job market for people with your skills is strong, and there are many opportunities for even an entry-level accountant.
+If you’re about to finish your studies or just launching your career as an accountant, you know it’s a great time to be starting out in the profession.
+The job market for people with your skills is strong, and there are many opportunities for you, beginning with your first accounting job.

-It’s one thing to land that first accounting job.
+It’s one thing to land that first job in your field.
 It’s another to really put yourself on a path to success.
-For some words of wisdom along those lines, we interviewed the four accounting students who won $10,000 AICPA/Accountemps scholarships this year — Stacy Bonds, Nicole Exnicios, Justin Korth and Laura Rudolph — and came up with these four tips every entry-level accountant should follow:
+For some words of wisdom along those lines, we interviewed four people who won AICPA/Accountemps scholarships while they were accounting students — Stacy Bonds, Nicole Exnicios, Justin Korth and Laura Rudolph — and came up with these four tips everyone should follow in their first accounting job.

 1. Tap into your passion